david-drew/OV_Python_Docs/md/openvino_docs_IE_DG_supported_plugins_HETERO.md

 for (auto && op : function->get_ops())
     op->get_rt_info()["affinity"] = std::make_shared<ngraph::VariantWrapper<std::string>>("CPU");

 The fallback policy does not work if even one layer has an initialized affinity.
-The sequence should be calling automated affinity settings and then setting the layers manually.
+The sequence should be calling the default affinity settings and then setting the layers manually.

-NOTE : If you set affinity manually, be careful at the current moment Inference Engine plugins don’t support constant (*Constant -> Result*) and empty (*Parameter -> Result*) networks.
+NOTE : If you set affinity manually, be aware that currently Inference Engine plugins don’t support constant (*Constant -> Result*) and empty (*Parameter -> Result*) networks.
 Please avoid these subgraphs when you set affinity manually.

 ### Example - Manually Setting Layer Affinities